fluree/docs.flur.ee/content/db_intro.md

 Here we'll go through all the steps needed to add a permission that accomplishes two main things:

-1. Users can only see `chat` and `person` stream data
+1. Users can only see `chat` and `person` stream data, but no other data in the database
-2. A user can only create or update a chat if they are the referenced `chat/person` (if it is their own chat messages)
+2. A user can only create or update a chats of their own (if they are the referenced `chat/person`)

 To accomplish this we need to do a few things: